LucyMaber/aiocrossref/README.rst

 .. code-block:: python

-  In [1]: from crossref.restful import Journals
+  In [1]: from aiocrossref.restful import Journals

   In [2]: journals = Journals()